plone/plone.app.discussion/README.txt

 - Carsten Senger (for fixing the comment z3c.form form and pizza)
 - Hanno Schlichting (for making p.a.d work with Zope 2.12)
 - Alan Hoey (for providing fixes)
-- Maik Röder (for providing and setting up a buildbot)
+- Maik Roeder (for providing and setting up a buildbot)